 He was born to die.

 Jesus was born of the flesh and lived on the Earth as a man.
 God’s vision was for Jesus to lead the people, both Jew and Gentile, back to Himself.
 God’s mission was to use Jesus to begin and grow a ministry that would accomplish that preferred future.
 Jesus accomplished his goals in such a way that have had profound impact and are referenced still today!
+In fact, they are eternal.

-The purpose that God provided Jesus was clear and it was accomplished in the way the book of Hebrews states.
+The purpose that God provided Jesus was clear and it was accomplished in the way the book of Hebrews tells us.
 During Jesus’ mission, He offended the powers in secular government (the Romans) and those of the religious establishment (the Pharisees, Sadducees and the like).
 Jesus was and still is the bridge to God that mankind needs.
 He made many friends, but acquired powerful enemies.

 Here are 3 ways to overcome the resistance: